44 Notable alumni of

 -

-Begum Kulsoom Nawaz Sharif was a Pakistani politician who was the Spouse of the Prime Minister of Pakistan, Nawaz Sharif.
-She was the President of Pakistan Muslim League (Nawaz) from 1999 to 2002.
+Begum Kulsoom Nawaz Sharif was a Pakistani politician and the wife of three-time Prime Minister Nawaz Sharif.
+She served as First Lady of Pakistan during each of his three tenures and was President of Pakistan Muslim League (N) from 1999 to 2002.

 -